 Should I get my NDA professionally reviewed by a Lawyer?

-Yes, getting your NDA professionally reviewed is a good idea, particularly if you have not signed one before, it is a new business relationship, or you have concerns about some of the clauses, etc.
+Yes, getting your NDA professionally reviewed is a good idea, particularly if you have not signed one before, if it is a new business relationship, or if you have concerns about specific clauses.

 Ashley Gurr is a commercial and business lawyer at LawBite.
 Ashley has over 15 years of experience in private practice helping SMEs and in-house for an international consultancy group advising on Commercial Contracts and multi-national utility giant in a Contract Strategy role.